Join our Mailing List

 The above introduction is adapted from the BEETLES Project website: http://beetlesproject.org/resources/territorialacknowledgment/

 The 4-H Camps and Learning Centers, as part of the Cooperative Extension of the University of Maine, recognize that we are located around the state in the homeland of Wabanaki people, where issues of water and territorial rights, and encroachment upon sacred sites are ongoing.
 We recognize that Wabanaki (Maliseet, Micmac, Passamaquoddy, and Penobscot) Tribal Nations are distinct, sovereign, legal, and political entities with their own powers of self–governance and self–determination.
 We respect the Wabanaki People as the original stewards of this land.
 We thank them for their strength and resilience in caring for this land for hundreds of years.
 We recognize that we have a responsibility to continue working to change the systems that continue to allow injustice and inequality to exist.
-We are committed to listing, learning, and building relationships while serving as stewards to this land.
+We are committed to listening, learning, and building relationships while serving as stewards to this land.